AXA Global Distribution Fund

 More details on our ESG Standards can be found on our website.
 The investment team then look for multi-year themes which are already investable with proven commercial viability, and avoid chasing niches/fads.
 The three key investment areas identified are People, Planet and Progress.
 These 3 P’s seek to capture the secular growth associated with changes arising from ageing demographics and social change, the critical need to limit temperature rises from carbon emissions and the relentless move towards increased digitalisation.

 Step 2: Stock Selection The investment process is based on a qualitative and quantitative analysis with an emphasis on meeting with companies.
 Bottom-up fundamental analysis is key to the investment process, combining in-house analysis, company meetings and external research.
 Fundamental analysis drives stock selection, with ESG analysis and valuation central to the decision making process.
+The investment team conducts a rigorous ESG assessment of a company, identifying good business practises and areas that could pose potential investment risks.
+Below are the areas of E, S and G which are taken into consideration at company level.

 Company meetings A critical aspect of the manager’s fundamental research is meeting with company management.
 This first-hand information and insight is very important in the analysis process as it allows the manager to effectively test the quality of the company’s leadership, scrutinise the quality of the business franchise and evaluate management’s strategy for growth.
 Meetings with management must fully validate the portfolio manager’s initial views and investment reasoning.
+The Manager regularly engages with companies, particularly those who are on a journey of improvement, and challenges practices to encourage positive change.
+We believe that regular engagement with company management acts as a very important tool that we, as active managers, use to influence and guide businesses in setting best practices across all areas of ESG.

 Valuation Valuation framework is another main element of the investment process.
 Ultimately, every investment decision taken by the portfolio manager is considered in the context of the potential for growth, relative to the price paid.
 To ensure that we do not overpay for growth, each prospective company is subjected to a full evaluation of its financial and operational structure in conjunction with its prevailing market value.
 Through quantitative analysis, the manager focuses principally on absolute valuation, supplemented by relative valuation, using a multitude of valuation metrics including: P/E, EPS, earnings yield and growth, dividend growth, free cash flow, Return on Invested Capital etc.